1966 Triumph TR4 A Roadster For Sale In London (LHD)

 A beautiful finish in Wedgewood Blue coachwork with Black vinyl trim and Glacier White piping this outstanding TR is sitting on gleaming chrome wire wheels with two ear spinners and 4 matching Michelin period tyres.
 Built originally in left-hand drive form and delivered new to the United States in late 1966, it is factory fitted with a ‘life’ rear axle.
 When the car was repatriated back across the Atlantic, it underwent a photographic body off restoration with works being carried out in the Netherlands.
 Today, the TR stands gleaming and is a real credit to men who carried out these works.
 In addition, the car benefitted with some very tasteful touches which included twin Lucas spotlights, rear luggage rack, chrome wire wheels and fitted luggage to name a few.

-Complete with tools, matching spare wheel this example is ready and waiting for its next custodian.
+Complete with tools and a matching chrome wire spare wheel this example is ready and waiting for its next custodian.
 We highly recommended a viewing.

 Every effort has been made to ensure the accuracy of the above information but errors may occur.
 Please check with a salesperson.